 Your CLASS adviser will help you navigate WVU’s many resources to narrow your academic and career interests and find the major that’s right for you.
 These resources include:

 WVUe 191 — All first-year students are required to take WVUe 191 during their first semester.
 Your section of WVUe 191, designed especially for Exploratory Pathway students, will focus on major exploration.

 Major Match Fair — Each fall, CLASS hosts the Major Match Fair, a one-stop shop for getting information directly from the colleges and schools that offer the major you are considering.

 Focus2 — You can take the Focus2 career assessment any time after you’re admitted to WVU.
 Use Focus2 to explore majors and career paths and determine which career paths might prove rewarding for you.
 We encourage you to take Focus2 prior to attending New Student Orientation.

-Center for Service and Learning (CSL) — With 160+ official community and campus partners, the CSL can connect you to volunteer opportunities related to the majors you are exploring.
+Center for Community Engagement — With 250 official community and campus partners, the Center for Community Engagement can connect you to volunteer opportunities related to the majors you are exploring.
 Through these experiences, you may discover your passion or eliminate careers that aren’t the right fit.